 It is a good idea to ensure everyone brings a leash so if things do become a little chaotic. there is the opportunity to calm down.
 Ask everyone to clip a lead on though as if some pups are on lead and some not it can cause tension.

 Make sure your venue is pooch proof.
-Check the fence for holes and possible escape routes. make sure all gardening tools are put away, check there are no poisonous plants and remember puppies especially eat everything so keep all plastic cutlery, decorations etc.
+When indoors consider temporary fencing designed for dogs.
+Outside check the fence for holes and possible escape routes. make sure all gardening tools are put away, check there are no poisonous plants and remember puppies especially eat everything so keep all plastic cutlery, decorations etc.

 If you are feeding are also feeding the human guests, keep all alcohol and things that could be dangerous to dogs out of reach and do regular sweep-ups to avoid possible choking hazards.